PeterWinzell/GDP-melco/README.md

 Note: To get qtwebsockets on the GDP-11 image use IMAGE_INSTALL_append in local.conf.
 See Yocto and Genivi for further info.

 The server uses a self-signed certificate.
 The trick to run W3CTestClient is to call https://server-ip:8080 and have the browser to trust the certifcate provided by the W3CServer.
+The server is started with -secure param to enable wss.